mechatronicBliss/maze/README.md

 'origin master'. to do this you must first ensure that you are up to date with master. do this by pulling from the master.
-Note you can only pull, if your local repo is clean, if it is dirty git will tell you to commit any changes to untracked files. the command is:
+Note you can only pull, if your local repo is clean, if it is dirty git will tell you to commit any changes to tracked files. the command is:

 $ git pull origin master